Tim55667757/TKSBrokerAPI/README_EN.md

   --overview, -o        Action: show all open positions, orders and some
                         statistics.
 Also, you can define `--output` key to save this information to file, default: `overview.md`.
+  --overview-digest     Action: shows a short digest of the portfolio status.
+                        Also, you can define `--output` key to save this information to file, default: `overview-digest.md`.
+  --overview-positions  Action: shows only open positions.
+Also, you can
+                        define `--output` key to save this information to file, default: `overview-positions.md`.
+  --overview-orders     Action: shows only sections of open limits and stop
+                        orders.
+Also, you can define `--output` key to save orders to file, default: `overview-orders.md`.
+  --overview-analytics  Action: shows only the analytics section and the
+                        distribution of the portfolio by various categories.
+                        Also, you can define `--output` key to save this information to file, default: `overview-analytics.md`.
   --deals [DEALS ...], -d [DEALS ...]
                         Action: show all deals between two given dates.
 Start day may be an integer number: -1, -2, -3 days ago.